 Finding suitable real estate in good and excellent residential areas in these urban hubs has become increasingly complex.
 The Berlin branch of the Schmitz company has since become synonymous with the development of high-quality real estate, thanks in part to its intensive collaboration with numerous renowned architects, as has been the practice in Düsseldorf.

-The Schmitz-Wohnungsbaugesellschaft was reconstituted as Ralf Schmitz GmbH & Co.
-KGaA.
+The Schmitz-Wohnungsbaugesellschaft was reconstituted as Ralf Schmitz GmbH.
 The firm remains entirely family-run and is owned 100 per cent by the family.
 In 2013, the Hamburg office’s first real estate project was completed in the upscale Othmarschen district.
 On the occasion of its 150th anniversary, the monograph Architektur und Handwerk was published by Jovis, providing a multifaceted documentation of the classical and elegant buildings built by the Schmitz family.

 In late 2016, the international press cheered the completion of the prestigious Eisenzahn 1 near Berlin’s Kurfürstendamm – the first and exclusive collaboration between Italian luxury brand Bottega Veneta and a German development group.

 Various new projects are currently under construction or in planning, thus proving that founder Peter Heinrich Schmitz’s guiding mandate has withstood the test of 150 years’ time: “Only value will endure.”